CiscoDevNet/botkit-webex-samples/Readme.md

 ## Hello World bot

-Simplest bot you can run, simply echoes a message with a mention of the Cisco Spark user.
+Simplest bot [you can code](blob/master/helloworld.js#L62): simply echoes a message with a mention of the Cisco Spark user that mentionned him.

 ![hello-bot-direct](docs/img/hello-bot-direct.png)